Israel binary options ban passes first vote in parliament

-TEL AVIV, June 26 Israel's parliament on Monday gave initial approval to a law banning locally-based firms selling binary options overseas by online trading.
+TEL AVIV, June 26 (Reuters) - Israel's parliament on Monday gave initial approval to a law banning locally-based firms selling binary options overseas by online trading.

 Binary options involve placing a bet on whether the value of a financial asset - a currency, commodity or stock - will rise or fall in a fixed timeframe, sometimes as short as a minute.